kubernetes/community/contributors/devel/api-conventions.md

 after which this resource will be deleted.
 This field is set by the server when a graceful deletion is requested by the user, and is not directly settable by a client.
-The resource will be deleted (no longer visible from resource lists, and not reachable by name) after the time in this field.
-Once set, this value may not be unset or be set further into the future, although it may be shortened or the resource may be deleted prior to this time.
+The resource will be deleted (no longer visible from resource lists, and not reachable by name) after the time in this field except when the object has a finalizer set.
+In case the finalizer is set the deletion of the object is postponed at least until the finalizer is removed.
+Once the deletionTimestamp is set, this value may not be unset or be set further into the future, although it may be shortened or the resource may be deleted prior to this time.
 * labels: a map of string keys and values that can be used to organize and categorize objects (see [the labels docs](https://kubernetes.io/docs/user-guide/labels/))
 * annotations: a map of string keys and values that can be used by external